25 Halloween Party Games to Get You in the Spooky Spirit

 Halloween Game: Tarantula Toss

 Looking for Halloween games that only require two purchases?
 Then the tarantula toss is the game for you.
 Buy some fake stretchy spiderwebs to spread in between a doorway.
 Have the kids toss plastic spiders!
 The first to stick their spider wins their choice of candy.
-Here are some of the best Halloween candy choices.
+Check out these corny Halloween jokes.

 Halloween Game: “Monster Mash” Freeze Dance